junksamiad/replies-engine/replies_engine_docs/lld/incoming_webhook_handler_lld.md

 ### 1.2 Relationship to Other Components

-The IncomingWebhookHandler is positioned at the beginning of the webhook processing pipeline:
+The IncomingWebhookHandler is positioned at the beginning of a two-stage webhook processing pipeline:

 1. **Upstream**: Receives events directly from API Gateway, which performs initial request validation and throttling.

 2. **Downstream**:
-   - Updates DynamoDB conversation records
-   - Sends messages to various SQS queues for further processing
+   - Places messages onto SQS queues with a 30-second delay
-   - Indirectly triggers channel-specific Lambda functions through these queues
+   - Triggers BatchProcessorLambda functions after the delay period
+   - BatchProcessor Lambdas then update DynamoDB and interact with AI services

 3. **Dependencies**:
-   - Relies on DynamoDB for conversation storage and retrieval
+   - Relies on DynamoDB for conversation lookups (but not updates in this stage)
-   - Uses SQS for message routing and batching
+   - Uses SQS for message queuing and batching
-   - Accesses Secret Manager for channel-specific authentication
-   - Performs WebSocket notifications for real-time UI updates (optional)
+   - BatchProcessor Lambdas handle DynamoDB updates after batching

 ## 2. Multi-Channel Processing Architecture